DeMarco Sampson

-DeMarco Sampson, Jr. (born December 19, 1985) is an American former professional football wide receiver.
-He played college football at San Diego State University.
+DeMarco Sampson, Jr. (born December 19, 1985) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the San Diego State Aztecs.

 Early life

 Sampson played high school football at Castle Park High School in Chula Vista, California.

 College career

 Sampson was one of only two freshmen to earn a letter in 2005.
 He appeared in all 12 games recording six receptions for 60 yards and a touchdown.

 He did not play at all in the 2006 season due to a foot injury he suffered during an intrasquad scrimmage in August.
 He missed his second straight year in 2007 due to an injury.

 He saw action in 11 games as a reserve in 2008.
 He caught 11 passes for 111 yards and one touchdown.

 Sampson re-earned his starting job in 2009.
 He accumulated 62 receptions for 851 yards and eight touchdowns.
 His performance earned him second-team all-Mountain West Conference honors.

 Sampson returned to school for his sixth year of eligibility in 2010.
 He had a career year by catching 67 passes for 1,220 yards and eight touchdowns.
 His outstanding numbers earned him a spot on the 2010 All-Mountain West First-team as voted by the coaches.